-Credit Hour:0.5 HS credit and 3 ESF College credits Prerequisite(s): none
+Credit Hour: 0.5 HS credit and 3 ESF College credits

 Course Description: This is a SUNY ESF college level course.
 It is an integrated overview of large-scale environmental issues and their relation to the development of human societies and resource-use strategies over time.
 Focus is on population growth and societal pressures on physical and biotic resources.
 Topics include energy-use issues, causes and socio-economic implications of climate change, pollution, and loss of biodiversity.
 Fall and Spring.
-Required Regents Exam: None